Cut Risk 90% Preventing Autonomous Agent Prompt Injection

 Do not feed raw web scrapes, unverified customer emails, or external PDFs directly into your execution agent's context window.
 Instead, route all inbound data through a dedicated semantic firewall.

 Only after the semantic firewall sanitizes the data and strips out executable commands does the payload enter your primary agent's context window.
+This air-gap protects the core execution engine from ever seeing the adversarial trigger.

 Pattern Interrupt: Direct vs. Indirect Prompt Injection